maarten-pennings/SevenSegment-over-Serial/enclosure2/readme.md

 ## 3D modeling

-I started by modelling the PCB with some key components.
+I started by modelling the PCB with some key components (the 4 7-segment units, the IDC socket, and the ATmega328).

 ![PCB top](pcb-top.png)

 ![PCB bottom](pcb-bottom.png)

 Here is the PCB, but now in its enclosure.
+The width and height are 3 by 7 LEGO "units" (studs).
+At the back some "wings" for mounting to Technic pieces.

 ![Product top](prod-top.png)

 ![Product bottom](prod-bottom.png)

 This is the enclosure in isolation.
+At the back the hole for the IDC socket, on the inside the ridges where the PCB rests and a gutter (hardly visible) above the ridges to click the PCB in place.

 ![Enclosure top](enclosure-top.png)

 ![Enclosure bottom](enclosure-bottom.png)

-The final figures show a sectional view on the short and long side
+The final figures show a sectional view on the short and long side.
+The short sectional view shows the gutter for the PCB more clearly.

 ![Section short](section-short.png)